-Throughout the years, Coleman has amassed an unrivaled collection of specimens, replicas, and artifacts relating to famous and lesser-known cryptids, including the eight-and-a-half foot tall, 300-pound “Crookston Bigfoot,” a life-size coelacanth, P. T. Barnum’s Feejee Mermaid, and much more.
-The also includes evidence in the form of hair samples, fecal material, and footcasts.
+Throughout the years, Coleman has amassed an unrivaled collection of specimens, replicas, and artifacts relating to famous and lesser-known cryptids, including the eight-and-a-half-foot tall, 300-pound “Crookston Bigfoot,” a life-size coelacanth, a replica of P. T. Barnum’s Feejee Mermaid, and much more.
+The exhibits also include cryptid hair samples, fecal material, photographs, and footprint casts.

-His newly established International Cryptozoology Museum preserves and presents the collection to the public in a fun and educational manner, while acknowledging that cryptozoology is a “gateway science” capable of giving rise to the next generation’s interest in more popularly-accepted exploratory and research-oriented disciplines.
+Coleman’s International Cryptozoology Museum preserves and presents the collection to the public in a fun and educational manner while acknowledging that cryptozoology is a “gateway science”.
+Cryptozoology is capable of sparking the next generation’s interest in more popularly-accepted exploratory and research-oriented disciplines like biology and anthropology.

 Besides, as Coleman asserts, it’s not really an issue of whether or not one “believes” in Yetis or the Montauk Monster; for belief “belongs in the providence of religion.”
 Coleman focuses on exploring the unexplainable with an open mind, gathering evidence before accepting or denying any larger theory.